Watch: Biden holds a rare solo news conference to try to show he’s up for this campaign

 The misstep comes just hours after Biden misspoke on stage with leaders from NATO, calling Ukrainian President Zelesnkyy President Putin, before quickly correcting himself.

-At the end of the press conference, a reporter shouted an additional 11th question, asking Biden how he would respond to criticism from Trump himself on misnaming Harris.
+At the end of the press conference, an 11th reporter shouted a question, asking Biden how he would respond to criticism from Trump himself on misnaming Harris.

 Biden said “Listen to him,” before walking off the stage.

-The press event came as Biden wraps up a summit of NATO leaders in Washington, D.C., an event his campaign had hoped would showcase his leadership on the world stage.
+The NATO summit has been an event his campaign had hoped would showcase his leadership on the world stage.
 Instead, it has been overshadowed by doubts about whether he is up for a bruising campaign and another four years in office — doubts expressed by elected Democrats, donors and voters.

 The questions have been swirling since Biden badly fumbled his June 27 debate against former President Donald Trump.
 Biden struggled to answer questions in that debate and has since blamed it on a cold, latent jet lag, overpreparation and interruptions from Trump.
 He said it was just one bad night, but many in his party aren’t convinced.